By Paul Kiefer

 Most of the city’s homicides in recent years have not involved Community Passageways’ target demographic: young, gang-involved Black men from the Central District and South Seattle.
 This year, less than a third of the killings in Seattle have fit that description.
 The downtown area and the northern stretch of Aurora Avenue North have seen most of the city’s homicides this year, often involving older victims and perpetrators without any gang ties.

-Given those figures, a list of the city’s 32 active contracts with community safety nonprofits provided by the mayor’s office suggests a myopic approach to violence prevention: the vast majority of the organizations receiving city dollars, including Community Passageways, focus their efforts on serving young Black and Brown people, and those that specify neighborhoods generally focus on South Seattle and the Central District.
+Given those figures, a list of the city’s 32 active contracts with community safety nonprofits provided by the mayor’s office suggests a myopic approach to violence prevention: the vast majority of the organizations receiving city dollars, including Community Passageways, focus their efforts on serving young people, and those that specify neighborhoods generally focus on South Seattle and the Central District.
 Durkan’s office didn’t respond to questions about their strategies for improving the scope of violence prevention programming.

 As a consequence of that narrow focus, Daugaard said, some of the city’s violence prevention needs are left glaringly unaddressed.
 “To put a fine point on it, Travis Berge would not have been a Community Passageways client,” she said, referring a man with a lengthy history of mental health and addiction-related criminal charges who was found dead after killing his girlfriend at Cal Anderson Park last week.
 “You could solve for 98 percent of the people in this city with a record of problematic behavior and still not be able to solve for Travis.
 But if we really want to pursue violence prevention, we need to have someone who specializes in working with people like Travis.”